danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 }
 ```

-The above is the excerpt of the entire code to draw two different size of ellipses.
-The last two arguments of the ellipse function refer to width and height.
+The above is the excerpt of the entire code to draw two different size of ellipses (As discussed in the previous chapter, the last two arguments of the ellipse function refer to width and height).
 Instead of placing a number in the function as in Chapter 1, this time we use variables instead as they hold values too.
 There are 3 steps to use variables:

 1. **Declare:** Think of a name for the container you want to store the value in (usually it will make sense to yourself and to others to read it, but of course there is scope for a conceptual approach here).
 Declare with the syntax 'let' in front.[^let]
 2. **Assign:** What is it that you want to store there?
 Is it a number?
 By assigning a value, you will need to use the equal sign.
 Officially, there are 4 data types that are useful to know at this introductary level: